-Amitiza (lubiprostone) is a prescription drug used to relieve stomach pain, bloating, and straining and produce softer and more frequent bowel movements in men and women who have chronic idiopathic (functional) constipation, and to treat irritable bowel syndrome with constipation (IBS-C) in women who are at least 18 years of age.
-It was also FDA approved in 2013 to treat opioid-induced constipation in adult patients with chronic non-cancer pain.
+Amitiza (lubiprostone) is a prescription drug used to relieve abdominal pain, bloating, and straining and produce softer and more frequent bowel movements in men and women who have chronic idiopathic (functional) constipation, and to treat irritable bowel syndrome with constipation (IBS-C) in women who are at least 18 years of age.
+It was also FDA approved in 2013 to treat opioid-induced constipation (OIC) in adult patients with chronic non-cancer pain.
 Amitiza works by increasing the amount of fluid that flows into the bowel and allowing the stool to pass more easily.

 FDA Approves Label Change for Amitiza

 (November 30, 2012) The FDA approved a Prescribing Label change for Amitiza that removed all pregnancy-related warnings and precautions.
 Nursing mothers who are taking Amitiza are advised to monitor their infants for diarrhea.

 (March 7, 2012) A study of lubiprostone (Amitiza) looked at the long-term safety, tolerability, and patient outcomes in people with irritable bowel syndrome with constipation (IBS-C).

 The researchers concluded that in patients with IBS-C, lubiprostone 8 mcg twice daily was found to be safe and well tolerated over 9–13 months of treatment.
 The study provides preliminary evidence for the safety of lubiprostone in the long-term treatment of IBS-C.

 The extension study enrolled 520 IBS-C patients who had completed one of two randomized phase 3 studies.
 All enrolled patients received open-label lubiprostone orally for 36-weeks (8 mcg, twice daily).

 Significant improvements from baseline were reported, with initial improvements maintained throughout the study.